ADMINISTRATIVE CODE

 B) attainment of a "proficient" score on the English language proficiency assessment, as defined under 23 Ill.
 Adm.
 Code 228.10, administered at the secondary level;

-C) attainment of an "intermediate high" composite score on an assessment in English identified under subsection (a)(1);
+C) attainment of an "intermediate high" score on an assessment in English identified under subsection (a)(1);

 D) attainment of a "qualifying" score on an Advanced Placement English Language and Composition Exam; or

-E) transitional or dual credit coursework in English language arts, completed with a minimum of a 3.0 cumulative grade point average on a 4.0 scale or its equivalent, articulated in partnership with a public community college as an Every Student Succeeds Act College and Career Readiness Indicator.
+E) transitional or dual credit coursework in English language arts, completed with a "qualifying" grade point average, articulated in partnership with a public community college as an Every Student Succeeds Act College and Career Readiness Indicator.
 (See Section 2-3.159(e-5) of the Code.)

 2) The State Superintendent shall post on the State Board of Education's website, by July 1 of each year, a list of acceptable English language assessments and the score to be achieved on each assessment that qualifies the student as meeting one of the sets of criteria for proficiency set forth in this subsection (b).
 A school district or nonpublic school that chooses to use an assessment to measure English language proficiency that is not included on the list shall maintain evidence that the assessment meets the criteria specified in subsection (a)(1)(A)(iv) and one of the sets of criteria for proficiency set forth in subsection (b)(1) and must make that evidence available to the State Superintendent upon request.